alexwlchan/alexwlchan.net/src/_drafts/prismic-validation.md

 Fortunately, the Prismic client library includes a [dangerouslyGetAll() method][dangerouslyGetAll], which downloads all your documents.
 It includes both pagination and throttling, so it can fetch everything without overwhelming the Prismic API.
-This allows us to write a short script:
+We can put this in a short script:

 ```javascript
 // npm i node-fetch @prismicio/client